High Welfare Matching Markets via Descending Price: General Bids

 We make one restriction on the general model of Section \ref{sec:prelim}: we assume the graph is bipartite.
 This is primarily for notational and narrative convenience.
 To make our presentation more intuitive, we adopt terminology in which the two sides of the bipartite market are asymmetric: One side (e.g. employers) are \emph{bidders}, while the other side (e.g. workers) are \emph{askers}.
 The bidders are indexed by $i$.
 They have values $v_{ij}$ and make bids $b_{ij}$.

 The askers are indexed by $j$.
 We assume they have \emph{costs} $c_{ij}$ and make \emph{asks} $a_{ij}$.
-The surplus of a match between $i$ and $j$ is $s_{ij} = v_{ij} - c_{ij}$, the utility of an asker $j$ for being matched to $i$ is $u_j = -c_{ij} - \pi_i$, and so on.
-In other words, for the askers, all values and bids have been negated and renamed.
+The costs and asks are simply the negative of their values and bids under the previous section's model.
+Now, for example the surplus of a match between $i$ and $j$ is $s_{ij} = v_{ij} - c_{ij}$.
+We still use $\pi_j$ to denote the net payment made by an asker.
+So the utility of an asker $j$ for being matched to $i$ is $u_j = -c_{ij} - \pi_i$, and so on.

 We generally picture values, bids, costs, and asks all as positive numbers, so a bidder has a positive value for matching to an asker, who incurs a positive cost from the match.
 However, our results are all fully general and would allow for any value, bid, cost, or ask to be either positive or negative.